Adobe Experience Manager is one of the leading content management tools. Let’s learn why.

-Being a popular content management system, Adobe Experience Manager aids the experts to trace their content.
-It serves as a complete package that is needed for an independent or an enterprise to build the salient components.
+Adobe Experience Manager aids the experts to trace their content.
+It serves as a complete package – for an enterprise to build good components.

-In short, it can be coined as a simple and friendly to customers as AEM has a user-friendly platform and in-built aspects.
-Since it is effortless, AEM is well-known for both its product and for the enterprise.
+It’s simple and friendly in usage.
+AEM is well-known for both its product and for the enterprise.

-We could not only create web applications quickly but also be able to build mobile applications expeditiously.
-With the aid of AEM, enterprises are able to create mobile applications, web applications, double window websites, forms etc. Additional functionalities are also possible like Integrating Contents taken from Digital Asset Manager (DAM) with the custom-built components.
+Apart from creating web applications quickly, It is also possible to build mobile applications at ease.
+With the aid of AEM, enterprises are able to create mobile applications, web applications, double window websites, and much more.
+Additional functionalities like Integrating Contents taken from Digital Asset Manager (DAM) with the custom-built components is possible.

-Adobe Experience Manager (AEM) is designed on the ideas of Apache Sling.
-Apache Sling is a Java application that works under the basis of OSGi which again uses the Apache Felix engine.
+Adobe Experience Manager (AEM) – designed from the ideas of Apache Sling.
+Apache Sling is a Java application that works under the basis of OSGi.

 Let’s understand each component of AEM in detail:

 All the AEM instances run as a web application inside the Servlet engine server.
-A Servlet Engine that is compatible for Servlet API 2.4 or higher is suitable here.
-Servlet Engine is required even though CQ WCM (Web Content Management) can operate in the absence of an additional Application Server.
+A Servlet Engine that is compatible with Servlet API 2.4 or higher is suitable here.
+Servlet Engine is a requirement though CQ WCM (Web Content Management) operates in the absence of an additional Application Server.

-To cater for the need, CQ WCM is dispatched with Day’s CQSE (CQ Servlet Engine) for free of cost and with full support.
+To cater to this need, CQ WCM is dispatched with Day’s CQSE (CQ Servlet Engine) for free of cost and with full support.

 The Content Repository that follows the JSR-170 API, autonomous of original execution, is the Java Content Repository.
 A blend of a Web application ( gives JSR-170 supported API and temporary data storage) and a Persistence Manager (contains persistent data storage like the file system or a database) forms the efficient repository.

-- The core framework of the CQ5 ( Former name of AEM ) provides internal operability and continuous incorporation with every CQ application.
-This provision is present for all essential applications of the CQ5 and for customized applications built for the platform.
+- The core framework of the CQ5 ( Former name of AEM ) provides internal operability and continuous incorporation.
+This is present for all essential applications of the CQ5.
+It includes customized applications built for the platform.

-- Web Content Management and Workflow Engine are some of the applications that were built to draw the powers of CQ5.
-Digital Asset Management and Social Collaboration can also be availed with other products.
-Technologies like Apache Sling and OSGi (Apache Felix) are used with the AEM.
+- Web Content Management and Workflow Engine are some applications that draw the powers of CQ5.
+DAM and Social Collaboration come with other products.
+AEM – used with Technologies like Apache Sling and OSGi (Apache Felix)

-- Sling follows the REST principles and ensures an easy development lifecycle of the applications that are content-based.
+- Sling follows the REST principles.
+You have assured of an easy development lifecycle of content-based applications.

-- It has an embedded Adobe Experience Manager and adapts to process the HTTP requests for providing and storing data
+- You get an embedded Adobe Experience Manager and adapts to process the HTTP requests for providing and storing data

-- It connects Content objects to its elements that provide and operates the incoming data
+- Sling connects Content objects to its elements that provide and operates the incoming data

-- Both server-side and AJAX-based scripting is available and JSP and Ruby scripting languages are supported
+- Both server-side and AJAX-based scripting is available.
+JSP and Ruby are the scripting languages supported.

-- AEM (former name is CQ5) is an in-built framework that abides by OSGi technology and is deemed as the powerful module system for Java.
-OSGi technology can be seen in detail below
+- AEM (former name is CQ5) is an in-built framework that abides by OSGi technology.
+Definitely a powerful module system.

-- OSGi bundles have a compilation of Java code, scripts, and repository content, basic configuration files and log files.
+- The OSGI bundles have a compilation of Java code, scripts, and repository content, basic configuration files, and log files.

-- Apache Felix is an open-source implementation including OSGi framework and services.
+- Apache Felix is an open-source implementation including the OSGi framework and services.

 - Web Content Management (CQ WCM) takes care of the page creation and publishing to the website.

-- CQ Workflow Engine is a user- friendly and robust engine running on a CQ5 platform.
-Java API and RESTful HTTP interface is supported for outside applications.
-Within this structure, all the requisitions for creating or publishing content, approvals and sign-offs were included.
+- CQ Workflow Engine is a user-friendly and robust engine running on a CQ5 platform.
+Java API and RESTful HTTP interface support outside applications.
+Within this structure, all requisitions for creating or publishing content, approvals, and sign-offs are inclusive.

 - The needed logic for the actual content is provided by the CQ Components.
 It contains templates and components like pictures, text, column control, and others.
 Components are the collection of widgets.

-- CQ Widgets are the structural components that help to perform particular user functions, usually with content editing and also contains dialogs, buttons, radio-boxes, etc.
+- CQ Widgets are the structural components that help to perform particular user functions, usually with content editing, and also contain dialogs, buttons, radio-boxes, etc.

 Adobe Experience Manager Developer Tools for Eclipse